WPManageNinja/paymattic-docs/docs/lms-integrations/how-to-integrate-learndash-in-wordpress-with-paymattic.md

 ## Enable LearnDash Integration

-To learn how to enable LearnDash integration, follow the steps with screenshots below –

 First, go to **Integrations** from the **Paymattic Navbar** and search for **LearDash** through the search bar.
 You will get the **LearnDash** integration module.